carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### Questions

 Get in touch with the organisers (carpentrycon@carpentries.org) if you have any specific question about the conference.
 Join the community call (May 3) to discuss with them in person ([see the notes](http://pad.software-carpentry.org/carpconcall)).
-At the conference you can approach organisers and volunteers (welcome-team) for any specific queries.
+At the conference you ,can approach organisers and volunteers (welcome-team) for any specific queries.
 Join our Slack channel for any recent discussion and updates.

 ##### Quiet Rooms